 As chair of the European Commission's Group of Chief Scientific Advisors, Prof. Grobert proposed to adopt a definition of biodegradability as a system property which takes into account both material properties and specific environmental conditions, as recommended in the Advisor's December 2020 report on "Biodegradability of Plastics in the Open Environment."
 The report recommends to limit the use of biodegradable plastics in the open environment to specific applications for which no alternatives exist and reduction, reuse and recycling are not feasible.
-Prof. Grobert further recommended more support should be allocated to the development of testing and certification standards for biodegradable plastics are and how they need to be handled.
+Prof. Grobert further recommended more support should be allocated to the development of testing and certification standards for biodegradation of plastic in the open environment and clear communication of what biodegradable plastics are and how they need to be handled.
 Finally, it is necessary to promote the supply of accurate information on the properties, appropriate use, disposal and limitations of biodegradable plastics to relevant user groups.

 Dr. Miriam Weber, Managing Director of HYDRA Marine Sciences & Dr. Michael Sander, Senior Scientist, Research Group Leader and Lecturer in Environmental Chemistry at ETH Zurich.
-Members of the SAPEA expert working group on the biodegradability of plastics in the open environment "Biodegradable plastics are indeed a solution but they are not the solution, and should not be in violation of the waste hierarchy concept." - Dr. Miriam Weber
+Members of the SAPEA expert working group on the biodegradability of plastics in the open environment

+"Biodegradable plastics are indeed a solution but they are not the solution, and should not be in violation of the waste hierarchy concept." - Dr. Miriam Weber